Ernie Freeman: Career

 Freeman performed for the famed Cavalcade of Jazz concert produced by Leon Hefflin Sr. held at the Shrine Auditorium in Los Angeles on August 3, 1958.
 The other headliners were Little Willie John, Ray Charles, Sam Cooke, and Bo Rhambo.
 Sammy Davis Jr. was there to crown the winner of the Miss Cavalcade of Jazz beauty contest.
 The event featured the top four prominent disc jockey of Los Angeles.

 In 1958 the Ernie Fields Orchestra, including Freeman, became the house band for the newly formed Rendezvous record label.
 In 1961, with Palmer, Johnson, and René Hall, they began recording as B. Bumble and the Stingers, and Freeman played piano on their first hit, "Bumble Boogie" (but not their later hit, "Nut Rocker").
 In the same year, Lew Bedell, the owner of Doré Records, suggested to him that he record a version of a Maxwell House advertising jingle.
 The record, "Percolator (Twist)", an album by Earl Palmer but was inaccurately credited to Billy Joe & the Checkmates.
 Earl's album rose to no.10 on the Billboard Hot 100 in early 1962.
 Freeman also performed with and arranged for the Routers and their parallel group the Marketts.

 He continued a successful session career in the 1960s, arranging and appearing on material by Frank Sinatra ("That's Life", "Strangers in the Night"), Connie Francis ("Jealous Heart", "Addio, mi' amore"), Dean Martin ("Everybody Loves Somebody", "Somewhere There's a Someone"), Johnny Mathis, and Petula Clark ("This Is My Song", "For Love"), and becoming musical director with Reprise Records.
 From 1960 to 1969 he arranged virtually every session for Snuff Garrett at Liberty Records including artists Julie London, Bobby Vee, Johnny Burnette, Gene McDaniels, Timi Yuro, and Walter Brennan, as well as a series of over 25 instrumental albums with the title "The 50 Guitars of Tommy Garrett" that featured a who's who of Los Angeles session musicians, Tommy Tedesco, Laurindo Almeida, Howard Roberts, Bob Bain, and Barney Kessel, among many, many others.
-As a footnote, "National City" by the Joiner Arkansas Junior High School Band charted at 53 in May 1960 was made by a group of studio musicians led by Ernie Freeman.
+As a footnote, "National City" by the Joiner Arkansas Junior High School Band charted at 53 in May 1960 was made by a group of studio musicians led by Freeman.
 Freeman also composed music for several films, including The Cool Ones (1967), The Double Man (1967), The Pink Jungle (1968), and Duffy (1968); and arranged Carol Burnett's 1972 Columbia Records album Carol Burnett Featuring If I Could Write a Song.

 In 1970 Freeman contributed string arrangements to Simon and Garfunkel's Bridge Over Troubled Water album before his retirement later in the decade.
 In 1972, he had a single "The Overture" released on the Oak Records label.
 Freeman was a board member and served as secretary of the National Academy of Recording Arts & Sciences in 1964.

 According to several sources, Freeman suffered from alcoholism.
 He died at his home in Los Angeles in 1981 from a heart attack and is buried at Forest Lawn Memorial Park, Glendale, California.